-- (b) The president and vice-presidents shall be elected at the April meeting to a two-year term. - (c) Directors for each member team shall be appointed by the member team by June 1 of each year. - (d) The president, vice-presidents, or commissioner shall not be permitted to represent an individual team at any meeting of the league.
+The president and vice-presidents shall be elected at the April meeting to a two-year term.

+(d) The president, vice-presidents, or commissioner shall not be permitted to represent an individual team at any meeting of the league.

 ARTICLE 5 - MEETINGS